 It is known as a coffee replacement due to its high caffeine content, and is made by brewing the dry roasted leaves of the tree, which are processed somewhat like tea leaves.

-A cup of mate has 85mg of caffeine, and a cup of coffee has 95mg, but mate's caffeine doesn't cause the jitters or shakes of coffee.
+A cup of mate has 85mg of caffeine, and a cup of coffee has 95mg, but mate's caffeine doesn't cause the jitters or shakes of coffee thanks to its other antioxidants.

-To learn more about yerba mate and its benefits, check out our yerba mate spotlight post!
+To learn more about yerba mate and its benefits, check out our yerba mate spotlight post here.

 Rooibos is from the rooibos (red) bush, and honeybush from the…you guessed it, honeybush.